-The Commercialisation Process
+Our Commercialisation Process

 This is the written notice of IP to UMIP that begins the formal IP commercialisation process.
 An IP disclosure remains a confidential document and should fully describe and record your IP so that the options for commercialisation can be evaluated and pursued.

-If creation of a new business has been chosen as the optimal commercialisation vehicle, UMIP will work to assist the founders in planning, creating and seeking funding for the spin-out and project manage the early stages.
+If the creation of a new business has been chosen as the optimal commercialisation vehicle, UMIP will work to assist the founders in planning, creating and seeking funding for the spin-out and project manage the early stages.

-or find a Licensee
+or find a licensee

-If the IP will best be commercialised by one or more existing companies, UMIP will seek potential licensees and work to identify mutual interests, goals and plans to fully commercialise the IP.
+If the IP will be best commercialised by one or more existing companies, UMIP will seek potential licensees and work to identify mutual interests, goals and plans to fully commercialise the IP.